homemade mineral sunscreen

 They say that the sun’s UV rays are more intense as you move closer to the equator.
 It didn’t take long for me to be able to confirm this firsthand.
 Within a few days of arriving in Puerto Rico my arms and face had darkened into a nice tan.
 And this was just from the short walks from my parked car into the various stores we were going to at the time!

 With the sun as powerful as it is here, it’s obviously important to protect your skin.
-That said, I prefer to not use sunscreen because I don’t care for the way it feels and/or smells.
-To get around needing it I’ll usually just throw on a hat and try to stay in the shade as much as possible during the day.
+That said, I prefer to not use sunscreen because I generally don’t care for the way it feels and/or smells.
+To get around having to use it I’ll usually just throw on a hat and try to stay in the shade as much as possible during the day.
 Thankfully, there is plenty of shade here, even on the beaches.
 (In Texas, there’s generally NO shade on the beaches.)

 - impede your body’s production of cancer-preventing vitamin D